-- (f) matters affecting the security of the Council, Councillors, Council staff or Council property, - advice concerning litigation, or (g) advice that would otherwise be privileged from production in legal proceedings on the ground of legal professional privilege, - (h) information concerning nature and location of a place or an item of Aboriginal significance on community land, - (i) alleged contraventions of the Council's Code of Conduct. - 14.2 The Council or a Committee of the Council may also close to the public so much of its meeting as comprises a Motion to close another part of the meeting to the public.
+- (a) personnel matters concerning particular individuals (other than Councillors), - (b) the personal hardship of any resident or ratepayer, - (c) information that would, if disclosed, confer a commercial advantage on a person with whom the Council is conducting (or proposes to conduct) business, - (d) commercial information of a confidential nature that would, if disclosed: - prejudice the commercial position of the person who supplied it, or - (ii) confer a commercial advantage on a competitor of the Council, or - (iii) reveal a trade secret, - (e) information that would, if disclosed, prejudice the maintenance of law, - (f) matters affecting the security of the Council, Councillors, Council staff or Council property, - (g) advice concerning litigation, or advice that would otherwise be privileged from production in legal proceedings on the ground of legal professional privilege, - (h) information concerning the nature and location of a place or an item of Aboriginal significance on community land, - (i) alleged contraventions of the Council's Code of Conduct. - 14.2 The Council or a Committee of the Council may also close to the public so much of its meeting as comprises a

+Motion to close another part of the meeting to the public.